marcduiker/marcduiker.github.io/_posts/2016-12-29-hands-on-with-sitecore-helix-anatomy-add-helix-powershell-script.md

 showed how I got to a solution which allows the developers in my team to create new Feature and Foundation modules with ease.

 I showed the moving parts of the solution but I did not go into much detail of the most important part so that's what I'll do in this post.
-This would be particilarly useful if you want to change the script yourself to match it to your needs.
+This would be particularly useful if you want to change the script yourself to match it to your needs.

 <!--more-->